Cybersecurity and Applied AI career insights

 Alert fatigue is both an operational risk and a major contributor to cybersecurity burnout.
 SOC managers who reduce alert noise see better retention and faster response times.
 Security engineers who automate triage and improve alert quality solve one of the most persistent problems in security operations.
 This topic frequently appears in SOC management interviews.

-Cybersecurity professionals who regularly work with Alert Fatigue include SOC Analyst, Security Engineer, Chief Information Security Officer.
+Cybersecurity professionals who work with Alert Fatigue include SOC Analyst, Security Engineer, Chief Information Security Officer.
 These roles apply Alert Fatigue knowledge within the Career Development domain.

 Definitions are original explanations written for career development purposes.
 For authoritative technical definitions, refer to NIST, ISO, or the relevant standards body.